-A typical BAS is a concrete or reinforced concrete slab that helps to provide a smooth transition between the flexible asphalt pavement and the rigid bridge superstructure may also be concrete pavement.
+A typical BAS is a reinforced concrete slab that helps to provide a smooth transition between the flexible concrete or asphalt pavement and the rigid bridge superstructure.
 BASs usually span from 20 ft. to 40 ft.
 (6.1 m to 12.2 m) and are constructed using either cast-in-place (CIP) concrete or, as new studies show, precast-prestressed concrete (PCPS) slabs.
 BASs are supported on the abutment on one end and on soil or a sleeper slab on the other [4].
 As shown in Figure 2-1, the embankment fill provides a uniform support for the BAS between the abutment and the sleeper slab (not shown in Figure 2-1).
 The figure also provides a typical BAS layout between the bridge superstructure and the flexible pavement.